darelab2014/Dinopore/README.md

 	$(dirname $exptdir)/matrix_CNN/$agggrp.output_prediction_CNN_class2.txt

+###(II) Training path:
-(II) For training path: we allow users to train models using their own data.
+We allow users to train models using their own data.
 Depends on size of data set, number of epochs, batch size and GPU type, time requires for training is different.
 For our data: model 3 was trained using 265,631 positions with 893,865 matrices, on GPU Tesla V100-SXM2-32GB with batch size = 1024.
 Time for 1 epoch is 42 seconds and there were 900 epochs.
-NOTE 1: User should make sure the training data set is balance between 3 classes, especially class 0 (unmod) and class 1 (Inosine or other modifications).
+**NOTE 1**: User should make sure the training data set is balance between 3 classes, especially class 0 (unmod) and class 1 (Inosine or other modifications).
 Number of matrices for training set for each model should not fall below 50,000.
-NOTE 2: Ground truth for training path must have 5 columns: contig, position, strand (p for positive and n for negative), edit (0,1 and 2), rate (editing rate 0-1 for class 1 and -1 for class 0 and 2) (Example: /Dinopore/code/misc/Example_ground_truth_training.txt)
+**NOTE 2**: Ground truth for training path must have 5 columns: contig, position, strand (p for positive and n for negative), edit (0,1 and 2), rate (editing rate 0-1 for class 1 and -1 for class 0 and 2) (Example: /Dinopore/code/misc/Example_ground_truth_training.txt)

-(5) Transform 1D into 2D data + Label data (class 0, 1 and 2 for unmodified, Inosine and SNP AG) + Split into training and validation/testing data set
+####(5) Transform 1D into 2D data + Label data (class 0, 1 and 2 for unmodified, Inosine and SNP AG) + Split into training and validation/testing data set
 	Scripts:
 	S5.Train_transform_dim.sh (input:  $exptdir $numcore $agggrp $classref)
 		└── s5.Train_preprocess_data_matrix_inputCNN_train_val.R